-Astin said he watched all 11 hours of Clinton’s testimony and read through hundreds of the emails released by WikiLeaks WHEN/Rough date of WikiLeaks leak.
+Astin said he watched all 11 hours of Clinton’s testimony and read through hundreds of the emails released by WikiLeaks.
 When asked if his findings deterred his support for Clinton, Astin said no.

 “I feel more confident about her after reading them,” he said.
 “She comes across in those emails as a great bureaucrat.
 These people are operating on a nexus of power, and there is some awkward s**t.
 Can things be done better?
 Absolutely.”